awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadtruststep1.md

 **To configure DNS conditional forwarders**

-1. First you must get some information about your AWS Microsoft AD\.
+1. First you must get some information about your AWS Managed Microsoft AD\.

    Sign in to the AWS Management Console and open the AWS Directory Service console at [https://console\.aws\.amazon\.com/directoryservice/](https://console.aws.amazon.com/directoryservice/)\.

 1. In the navigation pane, choose **Directories**\.

-1. Select the **directory ID** of your Microsoft AD\.
+1. Select the **directory ID** of your AWS Managed Microsoft AD\.

 1. Take note of the fully qualified domain name \(FQDN\), **corp\.example\.com**, and the DNS addresses of your directory\.